Torchwood: Directing

 The first block of series two, consisting of episodes by Raynor and Tregenna, was directed by Andy Goddard.
 Colin Teague directed the second block, which consists of episode two by Moran and episode four by Tregenna, with Ashley Way directing the third block, consisting of the series two premiere by Chibnall and the sixth episode of the series, by JC Wilsher.
 Euros Lyn directed all five episodes of the third series, Children of Earth.

 In June 2010, a BBC News report confirmed that the fourth series would have 10 episodes.
 Filming began in January 2011.
 Unlike the previous series, this series' directors did not direct in blocks but in specific episodes.
-The series four directors included Bharat Nalluri, Billy Gierhart, Guy Ferland and Horder-Payton.
+The series four directors included Bharat Nalluri, Billy Gierhart, Guy Ferland and Gwyneth Horder-Payton.

 Crew

 Richard Stokes produced series 1 and 2 of Torchwood; Originally, James Hawes (a Doctor Who director) was lined up as the producer, but he later withdrew from this project.
 Series 3 was produced by Peter Bennett.
 Series 4 was produced by Kelly A Manners, with UK filming produced by Brian Minchin, producer of Series 4 and 5 of The Sarah Jane Adventures.
 The series also shares Doctor Who's production designer, Edward Thomas.
 Music for the series was composed by Ben Foster and Doctor Who's composer Murray Gold, with composer Stu Kennedy assisting on Series 4.